 The requirement of support structure is another concerning problem of 3D printing.
-De- spite the universal simplicity of FDM, its layer-by-layer approach has a inherent limitation: each layer needs to ‘stand’ on the previous ones.
+De- spite the universal simplicity of FDM, its layer-by-layer approach has an inherent limitation: each layer needs to ‘stand’ on the previous ones.
 One can imagine that if a layer is much larger than the ones below it, part of this layer will have to stand on thin air, which is called an ‘over- hang’ situation.
-To solve this problem, a general approach is to provide some sort of ‘support structure’—sacrificial structures that serve to support overhanging layers.
+To solve this problem, a general approach is to provide some sort of ‘support structure’—sacrificial structures that serve to support overhanging parts, and then removed from the final print.
 Essentially, support structures are put in place, and fabricated simultaneously with the target object to artificially create no-overhang situations.
 What is problematic about adding and printing these support structure is that it costs extra time and material to ensure stable support, exacerbating the speed problem.
-Further, as they become integral parts of the original object, it is generally difficult to remove them post hoc, unless the printer uses a separate dissolvable material specifically for support structure.
+Further, as they become integral parts of the original object, it is generally difficult to remove them post hoc, unless the printer uses a separate easily removable material specifically for support structures.

 In the research community, there have been several approaches focusing on solving the first problem of support structure.
-Specifically, the goal is to reduce the cost of extra time and mate- rial without making these structure less stable (i.e., the overhanging layers can still stand through the 3D printing process).
-Schmidt and Umetani proposed a top-down procedural approach to generate support structures, which results in a significant reduction in wasted time and mate- rial compared to using manufacturer-provided method [54].
+Specifically, the goal is to reduce the cost of extra time and mate- rial without making these structures less stable (i.e., the overhanging layers can still stand through the 3D printing process).
+Schmidt and Umetani proposed a top-down procedural approach to generate support structures, which results in a significant reduction in wasted time and mate- rial compared to using a typical manufacturer-provided method [54].
 The tree structure in Schmidt and Umetani’s work is further improved by Dumas et al., who propose a bridge structure to provide stronger and more stable support [16].
 Bridging is a specific FDM technique wherein the printer extrudes material horizontally trying to connect two end points at the same level.
 Although this is also an overhanging situation, the bridge is usually able to stand because of the tension of the extruded material as well as the support at the two ends.
 Dumas et al.’s work exploits this bridging capability to hierarchically build up steady scaffolding in a cost-efficient way.

-Structural quality is not just a issue for support structure, it also affects the usage of the 3D printed objects.
+Structural quality is not just an issue for support structure, it also affects the usage of the 3D printed objects.
 Material is perhaps the primary factor for structural quality.
-Beyond traditional plastic-based filament, innovation in material, such as carbon nanotube6 and polycarbonate-based filament7 is proven to provide, amongst other improvements, stronger structural properties.
+Beyond traditional plastic-based filament, innovation in material, such as carbon nanotube6 and polycarbonate-based filament7 has proven to provide, amongst other improvements, stronger structural properties.
 How- ever, material is not the only variable in deciding an FDM printed object’s strength.
 The layer by layer approach of FDM printers has caused a side effect of anisotropy–meaning the struc- tural property of an object is dependent on the direction in which it is printed.
 Specifically, a printed object is generally much stronger within layers than between them, as adjacent layers are anisotropically adhered rather than isotropically integrated.
-This unique characteristic has motivated several interesting projects, such as Umetani and Schmidt’s cross-sectional analysis [69] and Ulu et al.’s build orientation optimization [68], both of which attain to find an optimal direction to print an object so as to maximize its strength (or minimize the effect of cross-layer anisotrophism).
+This unique characteristic has motivated several interesting projects, such as Umetani and Schmidt’s cross-sectional analysis [69] and Ulu et al.’s build orientation optimization [68], both of which attempt to find an optimal direction to print an object so as to maximize its strength (or minimize the effect of cross-layer anisotrophism).

 All this work above focuses on understanding the limitations, optimizing the printing process and has solved a number of interesting problems related to speed, overhang and structural quality.
 Next I move on from the printing process and look at the design of objects that gives them custom properties once printed.